leviermonaites/voltbras-challenge-project/README.md

 DATABASE_USERNAME=volt
 DATABASE_PASSWORD=12345678*

+## Docker
+You need to have the node image, to get it, you can paste the following on your terminal: docker pull node

-Now you can run the command in one terminal:
+Now you can run the following command: docker-compose up
-'docker-compose up'

-And in another - Make sure you are on the project's folder:
-'npm start'

 On your browser you can type the url: http://localhost:4000/graphql